About MWW Account Information Customer Service Business Services Use Water Wisely

 Residential customers are billed quarterly; most commercial accounts are billed monthly.
 The typical person in Milwaukee uses 10 Ccf (100 cubic feet) of water per quarter.
 Multiply 10 by the number of people in your household to give you the number of Ccf for water used in one quarter (for example, 4 people x 10 = 40 Ccf).
 If you are using more than 10 ccf per person per quarter, you may have water leaks.

-Here are two charts that show current service charges as they apply to customers billed quarterly and monthly and according to the size of the water meter.
-The charts also show water usage, or consumption, charges per 100 Ccf and also per 1,000 gallons.
+Here are two charts that show water service charges as they apply to customers billed quarterly and monthly and according to the size of the water meter.
+The charts also show water usage charges per 100 Ccf and per 1,000 gallons.

-The Milwaukee Water Works sells water at a wholesale rate to Brown Deer, Butler, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Wauwatosa, and West Allis.
-These communities operate their own drinking water utilities and bill their customers.
-Contact municipal offices in these communities for information about water and other municipal service charges.
+The Milwaukee Water Works provides drinking water service and billing for Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee.
+We sell water service on a wholesale basis to utilities in Brown Deer, Butler, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Thiensville, Wauwatosa, West Allis, and the Milwaukee County Grounds.
+Those utilities bill their customers.
+Contact the municipal office in these municipalities for information about water charges.

 Hydrant and Water Connection Charges

 Current rates for hydrant permits, water connection permits, and other water services took effect May 1, 2011.
 Water service permits are available from the Department of City Development Permit Center.
 Call (414) 286-8208 or email.
 Or, apply online for an ePermit.

 Home Page | About MWW | Customer Service | Business Services | Use Water Wisely